Searching for Bobby Fischer

 Searching for Bobby Fischer, released in the United Kingdom as Innocent Moves, is a 1993 American drama film written and directed by Steven Zaillian in his directorial debut.
 Starring Max Pomeranc in his film debut, Joe Mantegna, Joan Allen, Ben Kingsley, and Laurence Fishburne, it is based on the life of prodigy chess player Joshua Waitzkin, played by Pomeranc, and adapted from the book of the same name by Joshua's father, Fred Waitzkin.
+Searching for Bobby Fischer was released by Paramount Pictures on August 11, 1993.
+The film received positive reviews from critics and underperformed at the box office, grossing $7,266,383 against a $12 million budget.
 The film was nominated for Best Cinematography in the 66th Academy Awards.

 Plot

 Seven-year-old Josh Waitzkin becomes fascinated with the chess players in New York City's Washington Square Park.
 His mother, Bonnie, is initially uncomfortable with his interest, as the games in the park are rife with illegal gambling and homeless players, but eventually allows Josh to play a game with a disheveled player (who charges $5 to play the game).
 Although Josh loses, Bonnie is amazed that he understands the rules of chess, despite having never been taught them.
 Another park player, Vinnie Livermore, alerts Bonnie to Josh's advanced talent in the game.

 Josh's father, Fred, asks to play a game with his son and swiftly defeats him.
 It emerges, however, that Josh deliberately lost to spare his father's feelings.
 When Fred prompts Josh to play a rematch honestly, Josh effortlessly defeats him.

 A friendship blooms between Josh and Vinnie, who becomes a mentor.
 Fred requests the services of Bruce Pandolfini as a formal chess tutor for his son.
 Bruce takes an immediate liking to Josh, but disapproves of many of Josh's maverick tactics, adopted from Vinnie's tutelage.
 In particular, Bruce disapproves of Josh's tendency to bring out his queen too early, and warns Fred that such careless tactics will weaken Josh's performance in organized chess tournaments.

 Against Bruce's advice, Fred enrolls Josh in a chess tournament.
 Josh wins, the first in a slew of tournament victories for him.
 Fred develops an unhealthy obsession with Josh's chess career, causing friction between Fred, Bonnie, and Josh's school teacher.
 Josh, upset by the changes he has noticed in his father, begins losing tournaments.